How to Look After a Fine Line Tattoo for Long-Lasting Results

 How you care for your tattoo in the first few days is crucial for its longevity.

-Your artist will cover your new tattoo with a wrap or film.
-Leave this on for the recommended time—usually 2 to 3 hours
+Your artist will cover your new tattoo with a wrap or protective film.
+Keep this on for the recommended time—usually 2 to 3 hours.

 Once you remove the wrap:

-Pat dry with a clean paper towel (don’t rub!)
+Pat dry with a clean paper towel.
+Do not rub.

-Apply a thin layer of a tattoo-safe balm or fragrance-free moisturizer, 2–3 times a day.
+Apply a thin layer of a tattoo-safe balm or fragrance-free moisturiser two to three times a day.

-🔍 Pro tip: Don’t over-moisturize.
+Pro tip: Don’t over-moisturise.
 Fine line tattoos don’t need to be soaked in lotion—just enough to prevent dryness and flaking.

 UV rays are the number one reason fine line tattoos fade over time.

-Cover your tattoo with clothing if possible during long sun exposure
+Cover your tattoo with clothing if you’ll be in the sun for long periods.

-Healthy, hydrated skin = longer-lasting ink.
-Use unscented body lotion daily to keep the skin supple and the lines sharp.
+Healthy, hydrated skin means longer-lasting ink.
+Use an unscented body lotion daily to keep the skin supple and the lines sharp.

-After your tattoo has fully healed (4+ weeks), you can exfoliate very lightly once a week to remove dead skin.
-This helps keep the area bright and clear—but avoid harsh scrubs or acids.
+After your tattoo has fully healed (4+ weeks), exfoliate very lightly once a week to remove dead skin.
+This keeps the area bright and clear, but avoid harsh scrubs or acids.

 Fine line tattoos are minimal by design, so natural softening over time is normal.
 But when done with proper depth, placement, and technique, they don’t “disappear”—they evolve subtly.